No hot water? We can usually get you back up the same day. Call (405) 446-2078

 For a standard tank replacement in a Moore or OKC house, expect:

-- 30-minute on-site assessment — we look at your existing setup, measure clearances, check that your current install meets code, and write you a flat-rate quote.
+1. 30-minute on-site assessment — we look at your existing setup, measure clearances, check that your current install meets code, and write you a written quote.

 You'll have hot water again the same day.
 For tankless conversions, plan on 1–2 days depending on gas line and venting work.